-This is regardless of your personal circumstance, i.e. you have a couple of kids now and a 3-room flat is too small, you need to move closer to your ageing parents, or even if you have the means purchase a much more expensive property.
+This is regardless of your personal circumstances or even if you have the means to purchase a much more expensive property.
+Maybe you have a couple of kids now and a 3-room flat is too small.
+Or you need to move closer to your ageing parents.

-To help you better understand how you can go about buying your next home, we answer some common questions HDB upgraders may have.
+Whatever your considerations, we want to help you better understand how to go about buying your next home.
+So, we’ve put together a list and answered some common questions HDB upgraders may have about the MOP.

 1. When Does My Minimum Occupation Period (MOP) End?

-If you don’t want to sieve through document on the date you collected your keys or calculate how long it’s been, you can simply login to My HDB website to find out your MOP end date.
-Signing in with your Singpass, head to the tab Under My Flat > Purchased Flat > Flat Details > Minimum Occupation Period (MOP).
-If you see a “Yes”, it means you have met your MOP and are eligble to sell your HDB Flat.
+If you don’t want to sieve through documents on the date you collected your keys or calculate how long it’s been, you can simply log in to the My HDBPage website to find out your MOP end date.
+But if not you can look at the table above.

-2. Can I Apply for A Second BTO Flat / Executive Condominium If The Completion Date Is After My MOP?
+2. Can I Apply for a Second BTO Flat or EC If the Completion Date Is after My MOP?

-You might be wondering: since a new BTO or EC would take years to be fully completed, can you apply for a new home before the MOP is up?
-What about if the new BTO/EC’s completion date is after your MOP?
+You might be wondering: since a new BTO or Executive Condominium (EC) would take years to be fully completed, can you apply for a new home before the MOP is up?
+What about if the new BTO flat’s or EC’s completion date is after your MOP?

-Unfortunately, you only apply for your second Build-to-Order (BTO) HDB flat or Executive Condominium (EC) after you have fulfilled your MOP for your current HDB flat.
+Unfortunately, you can only apply for your second BTO HDB flat or EC after you have fulfilled your MOP for your current HDB flat.
 No earlier, no exceptions.

-That means you probably won’t be able to move right after the 5-year mark, unless you buy a completed or resale property.
-If you’re eyeing a new BTO or EC, the timeline is likely to be like this:
+That means you probably won’t be able to move right after the five-year mark unless you buy a completed or resale property.
+If you’re eyeing a new BTO flat or EC, the timeline is likely to be like this:

-- Apply for second BTO or new EC
+- Apply for a second BTO or new EC

 - Continue living in your first BTO until the new property is ready